skytap/well-architected-framework/operations/performance/README.md

 ### CPU, Memory, and Network

-Before data reaches Skytap’s storage subsystem, CPU, memory, and networking impact performance.
+Before data reaches {{site.Brand}}’s storage subsystem, CPU, memory, and networking impact performance.

 * **CPU**: If the processor is pegged, the LPAR is going to drive less storage IO and it may experience latency.
 This can be caused by setting an[ Entitled Capacity (EC](https://help.skytap.com/vm-hardware-overview.html)) that is too low.
 Most applications take advantage of multi-threading that allows more parallel instructions to be processed.
 A multi-threaded application can handle storage latency more efficiently as when one thread is waiting for a response from storage, it can process another thread.
 To take advantage of multi-threading you need to ensure the appropriate number of Virtual CPUs are assigned.
 For IBM i LPARs, job priority will impact overall performance, so job priority needs to be tuned for each job and assigned to the correct[ system pool](https://www.ibm.com/docs/en/i/7.5?topic=performance-performing-basic-system-tuning)<span style="text-decoration:underline;">.</span>
 * **Memory**: Memory is critical for performance.
 An LPAR that is memory starved will generate IO from paging files that are detrimental to performance.
 Disk IO, like anything else, is a finite resource and using it in place of physical memory will bring any application to a halt.
 * **Networking**: Workloads that are split across multiple systems require a fast network to take full advantage of CPU and Storage resources on a target system.
-Network performance and tuning within Skytap on Azure is discussed in[ TCP/IP Performance Tuning for Skytap on Azure IBM Power Logical Partitions (LPARs)](https://skytap.github.io/well-architected-framework/operations/connectivity/azure/#tuning)<span style="text-decoration:underline;">.</span>
+Network performance and tuning within {{site.SoA}} is discussed in[ TCP/IP Performance Tuning for {{site.SoA}} IBM Power Logical Partitions (LPARs)](https://skytap.github.io/well-architected-framework/operations/connectivity/azure/#tuning)<span style="text-decoration:underline;">.</span>